 - Administration.
-STAR-GATE automates the implementation of a court order for communications interception.
+STAR-GATE automates the implementation of proper legal authorization for communications interception.
 This process includes assigning surveillance targets, defining recipients of intercepted data and setting time and security parameters conforming with the court order. - Mediation.
 STAR-GATE routes the intercepted data from the communications switch, converts data into the required legal interception standard format, and delivers the intercepted communications to the appropriate law enforcement agency.

-STAR-GATE complies with CALEA and the ETSI standards for both circuit switched and IP networks.
+STAR-GATE is designed to be compliant with CALEA and the ETSI standards for both circuit switched and IP networks.